carverdamien/damien/doc/tasks/showTheNeedForCgroups/readme.md

 *A* and *B* are basicly the same.
 Except that *A* runs two threads in parallel to fetch the same amount of data from disk.

 ### Setup without Isolation
-As we increase the total amount of disk bandwith, we can see that *A* always have better performances than *B*.
+As we increase the total amount of disk bandwith, we can see that *A* always performs better than *B*.
 ```
 Performances
 ^